LukeThornton92/string_theory/README.md

 ![Mobile Footer](./media/README/features/footer/mobilefooter.png)

-The mobile footer keeps the social media icons at the top seperated in 3 columns, with the basic info centered ontop of itself with the internal links at the bottom.
+The mobile footer keeps the social media icons at the top separated in 3 columns, with the basic info centered on top of itself with the internal links at the bottom.

 </details>

 ## Home Page

 The home page is the first thing you see, it needs to be inviting while also providing information conveying what the site does.
-I opted for a large hero image showcasing guitars, with no information on the hero image I didnt want it to be so large that it would take up the entire screen, I wanted the user to see that there was more information and to scroll down.
+I opted for a large hero image showcasing guitars, with no information on the hero image I didn't want it to be so large that it would take up the entire screen, I wanted the user to see that there was more information and to scroll down.

 I'm very happy with how my homepage came out in comparison to the wireframes I produced, I was able to get every aspect in place while having it fully responsive in the same way planned.
 Using page dividers I was able to frame aspects of the page, helping pull peoples attention to each themed section.

 ### Hero Image

-The hero images were actually taken from my Figma file, I put alot of effort in creating a mask that allowed the image to be translent at the edges, I like it so much I decided it would be perfect for the real site.
+The hero images were actually taken from my Figma file, I put a lot of effort in creating a mask that allowed the image to be translucent at the edges, I like it so much I decided it would be perfect for the real site.

 <details>
 <summary>Desktop Hero Image</summary>